Patriks Gailums

 Patriks Gailums (born 10 May 1998) is a Latvian javelin thrower.
-He was the silver medalist at the 2022 European Throwing Cup, and he is a four-time medalist at the Latvian Athletics Championships.
+He won the bronze medal at the 2026 European Championships, silver at the 2022 European Throwing Cup, and is a four-time medalist at the Latvian Athletics Championships.

 Career

 2013–2018

 In July 2013, Gailums won bronze in the javelin throw at the European Youth Summer Olympic Festival in Utrecht with a throw of 65.73 meters.
 Two years later, he finished in 11th place at the World U18 Championships in Cali with a throw of 66.75 meters.
 In July 2016, Gailums set a new personal best of 74.02 meters in the qualifiers at the World U20 Championships in Bydgoszcz.
 However, in the final, he did not reach the same level and finished in 11th place with a throw of 66.84 meters.

 In July 2017, Gailums set a new personal best with a throw of 81.91 meters at a competition in Valmiera, which also became a new world junior best for the year.
 Later that month at the European Junior Championships in Grosseto, he finished in fourth place with a throw of 73.43 meters.
 In July 2018, Gailums took bronze at the Latvian championships in Riga with a throw of 75.57 meters.
 The following month, he finished 14th overall in the qualifiers at the European Championships in Berlin with a throw of 78.10 meters, which was not enough for a place in the final.